booude/learning_flutter_audioplayers/README.md

 If you wish, you can change the icon in 'assets/images/icon.png', more instructions in the pubspec.yaml

 ## 3 Step
-Start your app in homePage.dart
+Start your app in home_page.dart

 ## Getting Started